Schengen Visa Information

 What is the difference between a single-entry and a multiple-entry Schengen visa?

-Single-entry visa allows its holder to enter a Schengen country only once for the certain period of time.
-Once you leave the certain Schengen country you entered the visa validity expires even if the time period allowed to stay in the country is not over yet, while Multiple-entry visa allows its holder to go in and out of the Schengen country as pleased.
+Single-entry visa allows its holder to enter a Schengen Area only once for the certain period of time.
+Once you leave the Schengen Area you entered the visa validity expires even if the time period allowed to stay in the Schengen Area is not over yet, while Multiple-entry visa allows its holder to go in and out of the Schengen Area as pleased.

 What is a Limited territorial validity visa?